Gaspee affair: Background

 The British Customs service had a history of facing strong resistance in the Thirteen Colonies in the 18th century.
 Britain was at war during much of this period and was not in a strategic position to risk antagonizing its overseas colonies.
 Several successive ministries implemented new policies following Britain's victory in the French and Indian War (the component of the Seven Years' War in North America) in an attempt to increase control within the colonies and to recoup some of the heavy cost of the war.
 The British Parliament argued that revenue was necessary to bolster military and naval defensive positions along the borders of their distant colonies and also to pay the debt which Britain had incurred in pursuing the war against France.

-One policy included deputizing the Royal Navy's officers to enforce customs laws in American ports.
+One policy included deputizing Royal Navy officers to enforce customs laws in American ports.

 The Admiralty purchased six Marblehead sloops and schooners and gave them Anglicized French names based on their recent acquisitions in Canada, removing the French accents from St John, St Lawrence, Chaleur, Hope, Magdalen, and Gaspee.

-The enforcements became increasingly intrusive and aggressive in Narragansett Bay.
-Rhode Islanders finally responded by attacking in 1764, and they burned the ship in 1768 on Goat Island in Newport harbor.